 b) IVF success rate over 35

 It is less likely to conceive naturally for women over 40 but with innovations like Assisted Reproductive Technology (ART), it is now possible to conceive even if they are hitting close to menopause.
-The following table represents the IVF success rate and live birth for women over 40
+The following table represents the IVF success rate and live birth for women over 40 where is the table?

 The number of embryos is another prominent factor that affects the IVF success rate.
 The number and quality of the embryo also play a significant role in IVF success because one of the reasons for IVF treatment failure is poor embryo quality.
 Again, though, techniques like Pre-implantation diagnosis (PGD) help to identify the best quality embryo for the IVF treatment, it is an expensive procedure and it doesn't guarantee pregnancy.

-- Single embryos
+- Single Embryo transfer

-- Multiple embryos
+- Multiple Embryo transfer

 Although multiple (usually not more than 2) embryo transfer has slightly higher chances of success, it has its subsequent risks such as multiple pregnancy along with its various complications.
 Therefore Single embryo transfer is usually preferred by patients who don't want to take these risks.
 Also single embryo transfer is a better option in some patients who have uterine anomalies or in those who had miscarriage in previous multiple pregnancy,

-Some embryos might look efficient but may be genetically inferior, hence PGD techniques can be used to select the best embryo.
+Some embryos might look efficient but maybe genetically inferior, hence PGD techniques can be used to select the best embryo.